 All work submitted by students may be reviewed, by whatever means seem appropriate, to ensure that an academic offence has not been committed.
 These means may include, but are not limited to, using one or more software and/or internet-based service to verify the authenticity and originality of students' work.
-Professors who suspect that a student has committed an academic offence must report their suspicions to the Senior Academic Administrator, with supporting evidence.
+Professors who find that a student has committed an academic offence may, at their discretion, require the student to resubmit the assignment with an appropriate penalty.
+Alternatively, they may report their findings to the Registrar, with supporting evidence and a proposed penalty.
+If a professor chooses to allow the student to resubmit an assignment and the alleged offence is not remedied, it will be reported to the Registrar with evidence.

-Upon receipt of a report from a professor of an alleged academic offence, the Senior Academic Administrator shall refer the matter, along with supporting evidence provided by the professor, to the Academic Standards Committee.
+Upon receipt of a report from a professor of an alleged academic offence, the Registrar shall refer the matter, along with supporting evidence provided by the professor, to the Academic Standards Committee.
 The student shall also be invited to respond, in writing, to the allegations being raised against him or her.
-The student shall be given a minimum of fourteen days to provide a written defense before the Academic Standards Committee meets.
-The Academic Standards Committee shall consider the evidence provided by the professor and the defense provided by the student (if any), and any other information that may be relevant to the case, in determining whether or not an academic offence has been committed, and, if so, what the appropriate penalty shall be, with reference to the penalties outlined above.
+The student shall be given a minimum of fourteen days to provide a written defense before the Academic Standards Committee shall consider the evidence provided by the professor and the defense provided by the student (if any), and any other information that may be relevant to the case, in determining whether or not an academic offence has been committed, and, if so, what the appropriate penalty shall be, with reference to the penalties outlined above.
 Where the penalty is suspension from the College, the Academic Standards Committee shall make recommendation to the Senate and the Senate shall make the final decision regarding the penalty.